-From a volunteer effort that illuminates downtown Cambridge to a museum on Medina’s Public Square dedicated to Christmas memories, these places and events embody the spirit of the season.
+From a volunteer effort that illuminates Cambridge to a Medina museum dedicated to Christmas memories, these experiences embody the spirit of the season.

 This year, we honor Athens, Bellefontaine, Kent, Perrysburg and Versailles.
 These five communities embody the characteristics that make us proud to call Ohio home.